collective/tutorial.todoapp/docs/chapter_1.rst

 #.
 First add a title so you remember later what this does.
 Description is
    optional but adding one will help you keep your thoughts clear and remind the `future you` what the `today you` is thinking.
 The destination state should be set to ``completed``.
-We also want to make sure that only peopl with mega permissions, or the owner itself, can change the state so we add ``Modify portal content`` to the ``Permissions`` box.
+We also want to make sure that only people with mega permissions, or the owner itself, can change the state so we add ``Modify portal content`` to the ``Permissions`` box.